 Fibroids are the most common growth in women.
 Eighty percent of ALL women have fibroids in their womb, with 12 to 25% having problems from fibroids such as heavy bleeding and pain.

-Black women have fibroids 2 to 3 times more than white or Latina women.
-Also, black women have a much higher chance of fibroids growing larger and causing problems than whites.
-Black women develop problems with fibroids at an earlier age, with the fibroids growing faster, becoming larger, and causing more bleeding and anemia than with other women
+African American women have fibroids two to three times more than Caucasian or Hispanic women.
+Also, African American women have a much higher chance of fibroids growing larger and causing problems than in Caucasian women.
+African American women develop problems with fibroids at an earlier age, with the fibroids growing faster, becoming larger, and causing more bleeding and anemia than with women of other races.

-Diet: Caffeine will not cause an increase in new fibroids or growth of fibroids.
-Foods that have shown an association with increased fibroid growth include beef and red meat to 1.7 times, ham to 1.3 times, and alcohol.
+- Diet: Caffeine will not cause an increase in new fibroids or growth of fibroids.
+Foods that have been shown to have an association with increased fibroid growth include beef and red meat, ham, and alcohol.
 Green vegetables, dairy products and fruit will decrease the risk.
 Soy will not affect fibroid growth.

-Smoking: Smoking has a possible decreased effect on fibroid development and growth.
-Smoking of course if not a reasonable option to keep away fibroids since it is associated with higher risks of lung, bladder, and cervical cancer.
+- Smoking: Smoking has a possible decreased effect on fibroid development and growth.
+Smoking, of course, is not a reasonable option for preventing fibroids, as it is associated with higher risks of lung, bladder, and cervical cancer.

 The following is a list of common symptoms from most to least frequent: